vwOvOwv/Reinforcement-Learning-2025-Fall-Project/README.md

-# RL Project: Chinese Standard Mahjong
+# Mahjong Bot with Supervised Pretraining and Distributed PPO

-This repo contains implementation of Supervised pretraining and distributed PPO applied to Chinese Standard Mahjong.
+This repo contains implementation of supervised pretraining and distributed PPO applied to Chinese Standard Mahjong.

 ## Environment Setup
 Clone this repo: